HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 - Returning error codes forces the caller to handle errors immediately.
 - Using exceptions allows error handling to be separate from the primary logic, simplifying the code.

-### Avoid Javadocs in Non-Public Code
+### Avoid Javadoc in Non-Public Code

-- Javadocs are useful for public APIs but unnecessary for internal or non-public code.
+- Javadoc are useful for public APIs but unnecessary for internal or non-public code.

 ### Vertical Density